oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/ai-services/digital_assistant/README.md

-# Manage AI Service Digital Assistant Landing Zone Extension <!-- omit from toc -->
+# Digital Assistant Workload Extension <!-- omit from toc -->

 ## **Table of Contents** <!-- omit from toc -->